linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

         echo 'Error page' > 404.html
         s3cmd put index.html 404.html s3://my-example-bucket

 1. Your static site is accessed from a different URL than the generic URL for your Object Storage bucket.
-Static sites are available at the `website-us-east-1` subdomain for the Newark data center, and `website-eu-central-1` for the Frankfurt data center.
+Static sites are available at the `website-us-east-1` subdomain for the Newark data center, the `website-eu-central-1` subdomain for the Frankfurt data center, and the `website-ap-south-1` subdomain for the Singapore data center.
 Using `my-example-bucket` as an example, you would navigate to either:

     - `http://my-example-bucket.website-us-east-1.linodeobjects.com` or
     - `http://my-example-bucket.website-eu-central-1.linodeobjects.com`.